tsealex/de-crast/Git-tutorial.md

     ```

     here git will bring up a text editor and ask you for a short message about
-    what you are commiting.
+    what you are committing.
 We can change the above command to avoid the text
     editor like so,

     ```